 Here at YWCPS, music has always been embraced as a way of expressing joy and as a way to promote our sense of community within the school.
-We are passionate about providing an opportunity for all children to create and explore music through singing, playing instruments and listening to a range of musical styles.
+It is our intent to provide an opportunity for all children to explore and to be creative with the dimensions of music through singing, playing different instruments and through listening to a range of musical styles.

 Music is a wonderful tool in unlocking several key skills, such as: listening and appraising; working as part of a team; developing self-confidence and boosting mental health.
 All children across the school are provided with opportunities to play musical instruments and to sing together as outlined below.

-In early years, children are encouraged to sing together through nursery rhymes and other simple songs.
-They are also able to respond to the music through the use of percussive instruments and begin to gain an awareness of pulse.
+In early years, children are encouraged to sing together through nursery rhymes and other simple songs and chants.
+The children also have the opportunity to listen to a range of musical styles.
+They are encouraged to respond to the music through the use of percussive instruments and movement, to help them to develop their listening skills while also gaining an awareness of pulse.

 In KS2 we are very lucky to have two wonderful peripatetic teachers from the music service that deliver whole class instrumental lessons each week.
 In Year 3, they develop their sense of rhythm and pulse on steel pans and djembe: Year 4 – 6 develop their understanding of musical notation while learning the keyboard.